TexasInstruments/ti-wisunfantund/linux-host/AM62x_CROSS_COMPILE_README.md

 # `wisun-rcp-host` Installation Guide on TI AM62x

-This document describes the process of cross-compiling and running the `wisun-rcp-host` application for the TI AM62x EVM (https://www.ti.com/tool/SK-AM62B-P1).
+This document describes the process of cross-compiling and running the `wisun-rcp-host` applications for the TI AM62x EVM (https://www.ti.com/tool/SK-AM62B-P1).
 Note that this guide assumes you'll be running everything directly on your host OS, not through Docker.

 ## AM62x Linux Development Environment Setup